 - Structure rehabilitation programs to help patients regain their mental health

-- Gather plaintiff medical records, history and other information related to the legal case
+- Gather the plaintiff’s medical records, history, and other information related to the legal case

 - Research and assess the validity of potential medical claims

-- Assist lawyers, judges and jury in understanding complex medical terms, jargon and other lingo
+- Assist lawyers, judges, and jury in understanding complex medical terms, jargon, and slang

 - Report findings and medical opinions based on the information gathered inside and outside of the courtroom

-These nurses deal with a wide range of medical incidents from less severe injuries such as broken bones all the way up to patients who require life support and/or surgery in order to survive.
+These nurses deal with various medical incidents, from less severe injuries such as broken bones to patients requiring life support and surgery to survive.

-They may also assist doctors and physicians during surgical operations and other highly important medical procedures in order to ensure that the patient receives adequate medical care.
+They also assist doctors and physicians during surgical operations and other essential procedures.

 - Assist doctors and physicians with medical procedures